Overview

 Masking🟠 Masking Brushes (sculpting mode + T or Shift + Space)

 Masking Brushes (Ctrl-hold > press mask brush icon) Alt makes the actively drawn mask subtracts instead of add.
 Space-drag moves masking shape.
-For Mask Curve Alt adds bézier curve, while Alt + Alt adds sharp curve.
+For Mask Curve Alt adds bézier curve, while Alt + Alt adds a sharp curve.
 Ctrl + RMB in viewport, inverts mask.
 Ctrl + RMB-drag > In Viewport removes entire mask.
-Ctrl + RMB > On Model softens the mask.
+Ctrl + RMB > On Model blurs the mask, while Ctrl + Alt + RMB > On Model sharpens the mask.
 With Transpose Brush (W) active, Ctrl + RMB-drag on the mesh, to fill it with a mask from a specific direction.

 Advanced Masking Menu🟠 Mask Menu (Mask)